 By Li Haidong Source: Global Times

-The author is professor at the Institute of International Relations of China Foreign Affairs University. [email protected]
+The author is professor at the Institute of International Relations of the China Foreign Affairs University. [email protected]